Theatre of Scotland: 18th century

 In Scotland, performances were largely limited to performances by visiting actors, who faced hostility from the Kirk.
 In November 1727, Edinburgh Town Council denounced stage plays.
 The Court of Session reversed the magistrates' pleas, but Rev Robert Wodrow complained of plays as "seminaries of idleness, looseness and sin."
 A pamphlet of the time described actors as, "the most profligate wretches and vilest vermin that hell ever vomited out... the filth and garbage of the earth, the scum and stain of human nature, the excrement and refuse of all mankind."
 In 1729, the Scots Company of Comedians, formed for dramatic entertainments, was forced to close.
 The Edinburgh Company of Players were able to perform in Dundee, Montrose, Aberdeen and regular performances at the Taylor's Hall in Edinburgh under the protection of a Royal Patent.
 In 1727, Allan Ramsay wrote his Some Hints in Defence of Dramatic Entertainment.
 Ramsay was instrumental in establishing them in a small theatre in Carruber's Close in Edinburgh, but the passing of the 1737 Licensing Act made their activities illegal and the theatre soon closed.
 In 1739, the Presbytery of Edinburgh closed a production of Macbeth.
+In 1747, Ramsay and his supporters opened a new theatre in what is now Old Playhouse Close in the burgh of the Canongate, beyond the influence of Edinburgh's Presbytery.
 In 1752, Glasgow's first theatre was burnt down, shortly after George Whitfield complained it was the "Devil's Home".
 Dundee and Perth seemed more tolerant.
 Dundee formed a Company of Players in 1734, but in 1784, the Dundee Town Council prevented a company from Edinburgh from entering.
 Perth did not seem to suffer these censorships, but it was 1780 before theatre was properly produced there.
 Aberdeen's theatres were closed in 1745 and 1751 by clergy as well.
 A new theatre was opened on Edinburgh's Canongate in 1747 and operated without a licence into the 1760s.